google/go-containerregistry/cmd/ko/README.md

 While `ko` aims to have zero configuration, there are certain scenarios where you will want to override `ko`'s default behavior.
 This is done via `.ko.yaml`.

 `.ko.yaml` is put into the directory from which `ko` will be invoked.
+One can override the directory with the `KO_CONFIG_PATH` environment variable.

-If it is not present, then `ko` will rely on its default behaviors.
+If either is not present, then `ko` will rely on its default behaviors.

 ### Overriding the default base image